NethServer/docs/administrator-manual/en/base_system2.rst

 3. generate a new code and copy it inside :guilabel:`Verification code` field, than click :guilabel:`Check code`
 4. if the verification code is correct, click on the :guilabel:`Save` button

-Two-factor authentication can be enabled for:
+Two-factor authentication can be enabled for the following core applications:

 - the new Server Manager
 - SSH when using username and password (access with public key will never require 2FA)
-- OpenVPN (see :ref:`ovpn-section` for details)

 Recovery codes